slyflare/Scrabble/README.md

 - Added WordBank.txt, contains all the legal words for the Scrabble game.

 ## Roadmap:
-In the next v0.50 we plan to add a full GUI-based version of the game where users can simply play with their mouse rather then type.
-The board should be able to update scores and conduct word checks based on what the user has done within the GUI.
+In the next v0.75 we plan to completely implement scoring, add special tiles, and add competent AI to play against.